dancooling89/.files/README.md

 ## stow
 Clone this repo to ~/repos/.files and stow should work out of the box, or, if you clone to another directory, modify the .stowrc file to set the appropriate target and directories

+## zsh
+My zsh profile, run stow zsh to symlink to the correct locations